Frequently Asked Questions (FAQs)

 In regards to the option/requirement for a move to Pass/Fail grading, we have developed a set of guidelines for admissions.

-Applicants may not have more than four in-progress or scheduled prerequisite courses at the time of application.
+Applicants should demonstrate a plan to complete all prerequisites by the start of the MSAT program.
 All prerequisite courses must be completed before the program start date.